seapagan/fastapi-template/docs/index.md

 ## Funding Link

-The template does include a `.github/FUNDING.yml` file which contains a link to my [Buy Me A Coffee](https://www.buymeacoffee.com/seapagan) page.
+The template does include a `.github/FUNDING.yml` file which contains a link to some sponsor pages.
 You can edit or delete this as you will or replace with your own details.
 If you really appreciate the Template, feel free to leave my details there in addition to your own, though this is entirely optional 😊

 The funding file allows your GitHub visitors to sponsor or tip you as a thanks for your work.